Rockies vs. Marlins Player Props Betting Odds

-Sportsbooks have listed player props for Luis Arraez, Charlie Blackmon and others when the Miami Marlins visit the Colorado Rockies at Coors Field on Wednesday at 8:40 PM ET.
+The Miami Marlins visit the Colorado Rockies at Coors Field on Thursday at 3:10 PM ET.
+Those looking to place a player prop bet can find odds on Jorge Soler and others in this game.

 Bet on this matchup or its props with DraftKings!